Kafr Thulth: 1967-present

 Since the Six-Day War in 1967, Kafr Thulth has been under Israeli occupation.

-After the 1995 accords, about 10.7% of the land was classified as Area B, the remaining 89.3% as Area C. Israel has confiscated 367 dunums of village land for the construction of the Israeli settlements of Karne Shomron, Ginot Shomron, Ma’ale Shomron and Emmanuel, as well as for the construction of the Israeli West Bank barrier.
+After the 1995 accords, about 10.7% of the land was classified as Area B, the remaining 89.3% as Area C. Israel has confiscated 367 dunums of village land for the construction of the Israeli settlements of Karne Shomron, Ginot Shomron, Ma'ale Shomron and Emmanuel, as well as for the construction of the Israeli West Bank barrier.

+In a separate incident on 28 December 2025, a Palestinian man from Izbat Salman (Qalqiliya Governorate), a subsidiary of Kafer Thulth, fell while attempting to cross the Barrier near the town of Ar Ram.
+He was taken to a hospital in Israel, where he was later pronounced dead.
+Israeli forces subsequently withheld his body; the case was not included in the total number of Palestinians reported as killed by Israeli forces.

 Sanctuaries

 Sheikh Al-Maghazin

-In the village center, a sanctuary is dedicated to a saint named ash-Sheikh al-Maghazin.
+In the village center, a sanctuary used to be dedicated to a saint named ash-Sheikh al-Maghazin.
 Legend holds that one person from Jenin, having married into the local 'Arar family, dreamt of al-Maghazin who directed him to establish a shrine at this location.
 Alternatively, another tradition suggest the original site was located on a hill outside the village, intended as a lookout to signal the approach of Crusader forces.
 The site, named for the Arabic term for raiding force, served as a resting place for Muslim warriors.
 Local traditions date the sanctuary's construction to more than 300 years ago.
 It is surrounded by a cemetery belonging to the 'Isa family.

 Sheikh Ali

-Located in the center of the Al Gharbeh family cemetery, a maqam named ash-Sheikh Ali honors a saint of the same name, who in the village during the 19th century.
+Located in the center of the Al Gharbeh family cemetery, a maqam named ash-Sheikh Ali used to honor saint of the same name, who in the village during the 19th century.
 Believing in his blessing power, the villagers made sure to fulfill his needs.
 After he left the village, they constructed the maqam at the spot where he had lived.

 Demography

 The people of Kafr Thulth originally came from Tafilah (in modern Jordan), Shuafat and Beit Lid.

-The Al Gharbeh family is said to be the first to live in Kafr Thulth.
+Residents consider the Al Gharbeh clan to be the first to live in Kafr Thulth.
 According to their tradition, they lived there before the Islamic conquest, and converted to Islam shortly afterwards.